csamuelsson/ConvergenceModesProofs/README.md

 <code>python3 QuestionGenerator.py</code>

 **Example output:**
 <code>Show that if a sequence of random variables converges almost surely, then the sequence converges in probability</code>

+<code>almost surely => in probability</code>

 Also supports using hints with the <code>--hints</code> command line flag:
 <code>python3 QuestionGenerator.py --hints</code>